cloudflare/cloudflare-docs/content/cloudflare-one/policies/data-loss-prevention/dlp-datasets.md

 Custom Wordlist (CWL) protects non-sensitive data, such as intellectual property and SKU numbers.

-Cloudflare stores data from CWL datsets within DLP.
+Cloudflare stores data from CWL datasets within DLP.
 Plaintext matches appear in payload logs.

 ## Use DLP datasets